 It is all about keeping that balance and planning ahead.
 For example, if you are planning on going on holiday or saving for Christmas, you should try to think in advance, be thrifty where you can and always trying to stick to your budgets.

 You might also want to consider saving some of it.
-Ideally you want to be in a position where you have 3-6 months' income saved in case of an emergency according to the Money Advice Service.
+Ideally you want to be in a position where you have 3-6 months' income saved in case of an emergency according to Money Helper (formerly 'The Money Advice Service').

 Tomorrow is the last day of this series.
 To help you keep floating high, we've created a seven step guide to help you continue mastering your finances.